 At UMass Dartmouth, undergraduate education comes first, and we have dedicated large amounts of space in order to provide a hands-on educational experience for our undergraduate students.

-Similarly, our departmental computer lab is designed to support our undergraduate instruction; and it provides a friendly meeting place for undergraduates working on team projects.
+The department’s computer lab is also designed to support our undergraduate instruction, and it provides a friendly meeting place for undergraduates working on team projects.

-Our second research laboratory was created by renovation of storage space in 2004.
-This laboratory houses research in turbulent fluid dynamics, advanced nano-materials and fracture mechanics.
-Resources in this lab include laser particle velocimetry, an environmental test chamber, an optics lab and a materials testing suite.
+- A graduate laboratory devoted to research in turbulent fluid dynamics, advanced nano-materials and fracture mechanics.
+Resources include laser particle velocimetry, an environmental test chamber, an optics lab, and a materials testing suite.

-Our graduate students are also involved in research at the Advanced Technology and Manufacturing Center and at the Center for Marine Science and Technology.
+Students at both the undergraduate and graduate levels are involved in research at the Center for Innovation & Entrepreneurship, in Fall River, and at the School for Marine Science and Technology, in New Bedford.

 UMassD also offers high-performance computational facilities at the Center for Scientific Computing & Visualization Research.